zimmshane/CS100_FinalProject/README.md

   - **Function**: Represents individual account objects within the vault.
   - **Encapsulation**: Includes relevant nested classes to encapsulate members.

-> ## Phase III
-> You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
-Your entire team must be present.
-This meeting will occur on Zoom and should be conducted by Wednesday of week 8.

-> BEFORE the meeting you should do the following:
-> * Update your class diagram from Phase II to include any feedback you received from your TA/grader.
-> * Considering the SOLID design principles, reflect back on your class diagram and think about how you can use the SOLID principles to improve your design.
-You should then update the README.md file by adding the following:
->   * A new class diagram incorporating your changes after considering the SOLID principles.
->   * For each update in your class diagram, you must explain in 3-4 sentences:
->     * What SOLID principle(s) did you apply?
->     * How did you apply it? i.e. describe the change.
->     * How did this change help you write better code?
->
 New changes in the UML consist of the addition of a new class called UserInputHandler which manages file access and interactions between the run_cli_lock function and the functions inside the UserInputHandler.
 We applied single responsibility since we created a separate class that handles the user input such as making sure that the user input is turned to upper case character to allow for easier input validation.
 Instead of putting an uppercase function in the password manager class, we created a separate class to have its own responsibility.
 This change helps us write better code since it creates simplicity in our classes having one single purpose and organizes the code since it groups functions together by their functionality.

 Another change we made in the UML is the replacement of the functions in InputValidationHandler class which now contains bool functions checking if the validity master username and password are valid in addition to if the input contains trailing spaces.
 We applied single responsibility in this class by creating a separate class to check the validity of the master account which will be used in both the password manager and vault class.
 This helps us write better code by allowing the program to be scalable.
 We can group more functions by their use and it allows for the code to be more maintainable.